Continual Learning for Instruction Following from Realtime Feedback

-We situate user-agent interactions in \cerealbar~\cite{Suhr2019:cerealbar}, a collaborative scenario where two participants, a leader and a follower, collect sets of matching cards together in a shared, 3D environment.
-The two participants collaborate towards a shared goal (i.e., completing sets of cards), act in the world, and coordinate using natural language.
+\paragraph{Interaction Scenario} We situate user-agent interactions in \cerealbar~\cite{Suhr2019:cerealbar}, a collaborative scenario where two participants, a leader and a follower, collect sets of matching cards together in a shared, 3D environment.
+The two participants collaborate towards a shared goal, act in the world, and coordinate using natural language.
 The leader plans what the pair should do, acts according to the plan, and describes the follower's part of the plan using natural language instructions.
 The follower's role is to follow the instructions.
 The pair receives a point for each set of cards they successfully collect.
 Their goal is to maximize their score.
 We add to the original \cerealbar setting the ability for the leader to provide binary feedback signals to the follower as they execute instructions.
 In our study, the agent controls the follower and the leader is always a human user.
 We use \cerealbar as it is the only research environment designed to support the real-time collaborative interaction scenario we study: alternatives (e.g., Thor~\cite{kolve2017}) are not designed to deploy at scale for model-user interaction studies, and would require extensive modifications to support multi-agent collaborative interactions.

 \paragraph{Task} The agent's task is to map natural language instructions and observations to follower actions.
 Actions include moving $\actname{FORWARD}$ or $\actname{BACKWARD}$, turning $\actname{LEFT}$ or $\actname{RIGHT}$, and completing instruction execution with $\actname{STOP}$.
 The agent observation is a partial view of the world state from the first-person perspective of the follower.
 Formally,\footnote{\citet{Suhr2019:cerealbar} provide complete formal notation for \cerealbar.
 We use a simplified notation to focus on the follower instruction following task only.} given an instruction $\instruction$ and an initial observation $\obs_1$, our goal is to generate a sequence $\langle (\obs_1, \action_1), \dots, (\obs_\actseqlen, \action_\actseqlen)\rangle$, where $\obs_\actindex$ an agent observation, $\action_\actindex$ is the action taken, and $\action_\actseqlen = \actname{STOP}$.